 - DetailBotanical Pronunciation:bam-BU-sa tul-DOY-deezPlant type:BambooDeciduous/evergreen:EvergreenGrowth rate:FastAverage landscape size:Height can be controlled at 15 to 20 ft. or allowed to reach 40 to 55 ft.Foliage color:GreenBlooms:InconspicuousDesign IdeasBamboo is among the primary signature plant of Asian inspired garden.
 It is also equally at home in tropical island design themes.
 In the landscape it can be used as a clump of vertical poles for a columnar element.
 It has long been choice for creating fast growing barriers, screens and privacy hedges between properties.
 This has led to some problems with invasiveness.
 Bamboo also makes a fine background foliage plant to provide a lush character.
 Pruned properly these plants make fine subjects for night lighting, their canes casting exotic striped shadows.
 Bamboo is quite adaptable to containers provided it is given adequate water and nitrogen to sustain vigorous growth and overall lush appearance.Companion PlantsFor Asian garden themes, combine bamboo with Getsutoku Azalea, (Azalea satsuki 'Getsutoku'), Seiryu Japanese Maple, (Acer palmatum 'Seiryu'), Cheal's Weeping Cherry, (Prunus serrulata 'Kiku-shidare-zakura') and Dwarf Mugo Pine, (Pinus mugo pumilio).
 For bold looks in modern gardens, group with Bauer's Dracaena, (Cordyline 'Baueri'), Hardy Japanese Fiber Banana, (Musa basjoo) and Giant Bird of Paradise, (Strelitzia nicolai).

 - CareCare InformationFollow a regular watering schedule during the first growing season to establish a deep, extensive root system.
 Watering can be reduced after establishment.
-Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Needs regular watering - weekly, or more often in extreme heat.
+Feed with a general purpose fertilizer before new growth begins in spring.Light Needs:Partial to full sunWatering Needs:Best with regular watering - weekly, or more often in extreme heat.